pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 algorithms.

-In this example we will use the ``nn`` package to define our model as before, but we will optimize the model using the Adam algorithm provided by the ``optim`` package:
+In this example we will use the ``nn`` package to define our model as before, but we will optimize the model using the SGD algorithm provided by the ``optim`` package:

-.. includenodoc:: /beginner/examples_nn/two_layer_net_optim.py
+.. includenodoc:: /beginner/examples_nn/polynomial_optim.py

 PyTorch: Custom nn Modules
 --------------------------